comboshreddies/kubectl-line/README.md

    used after kubectl -o json or -o yaml

-If you follow internal communication rules of this tool, you might make _ sh as not terminal command in sequence of piped executions of this tool, but it is not intended and not that easy.
-This tool is extendable.
+If you follow internal communication rules of this tool, you might make _ sh execution not as a terminal command in sequence of piped executions of this tool, but it is not intended and not that easy.
+Yet this tool is extendable.

 Flow terminator (last command in sequence of piped executions of this tool) can be any other kubectl command (exec, logs, labels, ...) ie command that would break kubectl pipeline execution stream, or will not return named column results.

+If you follow this tool communication rules, you could extend and add some new pipe sequence compatible command.

 ## helpers: